 Stage/Side of stage, American Concert Venue/Zoe’s flat: Dan is side-of-stage while the band plays (BEFORE TOO LONG in the background).
 His cell phone rings.
 It’s June.
 She asks to speak to Harry but Dan informs her their show hasn’t yet finished.
+(NB: This is the mid-1980’s when most people don’t have cell phones.
+June finds it easiest to call the only person in the band with a cell.)
 June blames the time difference: it feels impossible to ever get hold of him.
 Dan checks everything is OK.
 June responds that she just wanted to speak to Harry: she has a sneaking feeling the baby is coming early; she’s just pleased they’ll be home soon.
 Dan steels himself for delivering bad news: they’ve had such full houses, the concert promoter has them playing extra shows which will put back their return by a week-10 days.
 Dan apologises: he thought Harry would’ve told her.
 June bitterly replies he hasn’t; they’ve barely spoken the last few weeks.
 Dan awkwardly makes excuses: it’s been super-busy but it’s clear he feels bad for her.
 He asks if she has someone there and June replies she could ask her mum to be there with her for the birth – but she really doesn’t want to.
-Mum never approved of her relationship with Harry and it’ll confirm her worst suspicions about what sort of father Harry will make.
+Mum never approved of her relationship with Harry and didn’t react well to the news of June's pregnancy; it’ll simply confirm her worst suspicions about what sort of father Harry will make.
 Feeling bad, Dan wishes her well and they hang-up.

 Harry comes side of stage as they gear-up for an encore.
 Tom pushes past and grabs a beer, looking daggers at Dan and Harry.
 Harry asks Dan what’s up with him and Dan explains he’s hidden Tom’s blow.
 Harry’s amused and pleased Dan is looking out for them.
 As the band prepares to go back on-stage for an encore, Dan tells Harry he needs to call June.
 He just spoke to her on his cell and she doesn’t know about the changed tour dates.
 Harry assures he’ll do it and heads back on-stage to rapturous applause.
 (SEAGULLS OF SEATTLE)